RealLukeMartin/galveston/README.md

 The only difference between the 2 commands is the database you choose.
 To build the database image that you want to  link to:

 ### PostgreSQL
-`docker run --name galv-postgres -P -e POSTGRES_PASSWORD=password -d postgres`
+`docker run --name your-postgres -P -e POSTGRES_PASSWORD=password -d postgres`

 ### MySQL
-`docker run --name galv-mysql -P -e MYSQL_PASSWORD=password -d mysql`
+`docker run --name your-mysql -P -e MYSQL_PASSWORD=password -d mysql`